redpanda-data/redpanda/docs/www/avrostreams-example.md

 ```

 And this is where the processing is made.
 If you see, we don't use Scala futures, we don't use while(true) cycles.
-Here we start an elegant Kafka Streams Topology running a non-obstructive process or CPU-consuming loop with an infinite while.
+Here we start an elegant KStreams Topology running a non-obstructive process or CPU-consuming loop with an infinite while.

 ## Running our Processing Engine

-The `avro-persons` topic must be already created, if not, to create it in Red Panda run:
+The `avro-persons` topic must be already created, if not, to create it in Redpanda run:

 ```bash
 rpk topic create avro-persons --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389
 ```

-The `ages` topic must be already created, if not, to create it in Red Panda run:
+The `ages` topic must be already created, if not, to create it in Redpanda run:

 ```bash
 rpk topic create ages --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389
 ```

-To run a Red Panda console-consumer for the `avro-persons` topic:
+To run a Redpanda console-consumer for the `avro-persons` topic:

 ```bash
 rpk topic consume avro-persons --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389
 ```

-In a new terminal window, run a Red Panda console-consumer for the `ages` topic:
+In a new terminal window, run a Redpanda console-consumer for the `ages` topic:

 ```bash
 rpk topic consume ages --brokers 127.0.0.1:58383,127.0.0.1:58388,127.0.0.1:58389